Building Your Portfolio

 December 2005 through July 2017

-The asset allocation chart above represents a portfolio for a US-taxable investor invested through our Separately Managed Accounts at a Top 3 US Brokerage.
+The asset allocation chart above represents a portfolio for a US-taxable investor invested through our Separately Managed Accounts at Fidelity.
 You can find more detailed information on our asset allocation mechanics here.

 You can start or end your participation on any day you choose.
 We select the most appropriate ETFs and index funds to express the asset allocation described above, taking into account fund expenses, trading costs, liquidity and the construction of the underlying index.
 We manage your portfolio in a tax aware manner, weighing the tax consequences of each trade we consider for your account.